statamic/migrator/README.md

 ### Asset container migrator

-In v3, asset containers are now stored within a [Laravel filesystem](https://laravel.com/docs/6.x/filesystem), and image meta data is stored alongside your assets.
-To migrate a local asset container, you will also need to copy the folder containing your assets into your v3 project root.
+In v3, assets and related meta data are now stored within a [Laravel filesystem](https://laravel.com/docs/6.x/filesystem).
+To migrate a local asset container, you will need to copy your assets folder into your v3 project root, along side your `site` folder.
 You can skip this step if migrating an S3 based container.
 Once ready, run the following command:

 ```
 php please migrate:asset-container main